 Amateur Concerns, Professional Needs.

 This may resonate with many, it did with me when a friend mentioned in passing a preference for internal zoom lenses or primes.
-I realised I do to, but have several lenses that break that limit.
+I realised I do to, but have several lenses that break that self enforced limitation.

 When I shot only for myself, I had lines drawn, preferences that I had the luxury of indulging, because the gear, the process and the results were all even partners in the hobby, no matter how seriously I took it.

-I used to dislike zooms that extended (the very thing my friend mentioned), I liked gear to “match” both cosmetically and mechanically.
+I used to dislike zooms that extended (the very thing my friend mentioned avoiding), I liked gear to “match” both cosmetically and mechanically.
 I disliked illogical holes in my lens range and equally having too much gear.

 I hated a ding on a camera, a worn bag, a scratched filter, a lens with a slightly less than perfect mount fit.
-I was fussy, because a lot of the hobby revolved around collecting the perfect kit.
+I was fussy, because a lot of the hobby revolved around collecting the perfect kit, enjoying the process and building kits I liked.

 An example of this was my very unfortunate quick sale of the 12-100 on the eve of my photographic fortunes changing.
 I was never a huge fan of zoom lens barrel extension, really disliked the slight (very slight) wobble in the barrel and felt I had too many lenses at the time.

-The only reason I even bought extending barrel lenses, a mechanical imperative for best optical performance, was because I worked in a camera shop and could try out several copies to find the most mechanically “tight” example, so after testing one and being impressed by it’s performance, even for an M43 lens (lots of good ones), I went for it.
+The only reason I even bought extending barrel lenses, often a mechanical imperative for best optical performance, was because I worked in a camera shop and could try out several copies to find the most mechanically “tight” example, so after testing one and being impressed by it’s performance, even for an M43 lens with lots of good ones to compete with, I went for it.

 When I turned professional, (well I guess that is what happened, by degrees until I can honestly say I do this more than anything else for money), my needs and perceptions changed.